Skip to main content

 3. Clinical state of patients:

-¾ Age, Weight, Urine pH, Condition being treated, Existence
+¾ Age, Weight, Urine pH, Condition being treated, Existence of other diseases.

 4. Other factors: